-Why I chose a creative path
+Why I chose a creative degree

 Creativity has been part of my life for as long as I can remember.
 As you grow up, you quickly begin to learn what your skillset is and then try and find the bits you are good at.
-Creating has always been something I have chosen to do whether it be sewing, painting or just general making.
+Creating has always been something I have chosen to do whether it be sewing, painting or just generally making.

-So, thinking back, it’s not really a surprise that I ended up studying a creative subject, it just took me a while to find out what that subject would be!
+So, thinking back, it’s not really a surprise that I ended up studying a creative degree, it just took me a while to find out what that subject would be!
 After many university-focused lessons in sixth form, which mainly consisted of me saying ‘I don’t know what I want to do', I finally stumbled across Sportswear Design.
 At the time I was studying Fashion and Textiles, Sports Science and Philosophy and Ethics, so it seemed like the perfect opportunity to combine two of my favourite A-Levels especially as I was already leaning towards a creative path over strictly academic.